AswinRam4433/SplitEasy/README.md

 - **Test-Driven Development (TDD):** The application has been developed using TDD principles.
 Comprehensive test cases are included in the `_test.go` files for all components in the models directory.
 - **GitHub Workflows:** Continuous Integration and Continuous Deployment (CI/CD) are managed through GitHub Workflows, ensuring that code changes are automatically tested and deployed.
 - **Echo Framework:** The application utilizes the Echo framework for handling HTTP requests and responses, providing a fast and efficient web server.

+## Contributing

+We welcome contributions to enhance the application!
+You can raise issues or feature requests by creating a new issue in the repository.
+If you want to work on an existing issue, please comment on it to express your interest, and we will assign it to you.
+All contributions are subject to review, so please ensure your code adheres to the project's coding standards.

+For a detailed overview of the entity relationships and the structure of the system, please refer to the [Entity-Relationship Diagram (ERD) Overview](#entities).

 ## Entity-Relationship Diagram (ERD) Overview